Kevin-Niv/yolo/Kubernetes-explanation.md

 ### Troubleshooting
-1. Pods Not Running
+1.Pods Not Running

-    - If a pod is not running or is in a CrashLoopBackOff state, check logs:
+If a pod is not running or is in a CrashLoopBackOff state, check logs:

-- `kubectl logs [POD_NAME]`
+    kubectl logs [POD_NAME]

-    - Inspect the pod description for detailed error information:
+Inspect the pod description for detailed error information:

-- `kubectl describe pod [POD_NAME]`
+    kubectl describe pod [POD_NAME]

 ## Conclusion